holgerbrandl/kalasim/docs/userguide/docs/resource.md

 There are two of types resources:

 * *Standard resources*, where each claim is associated with a component (the claimer).
 It is not necessary that the claimed quantities are integer.
-* *Anonymous resources*, where only the claimed quantity is registered.
+* [*Depletable resources*](#depletable-resources), where only the claimed quantity is registered.
 This is most useful for dealing with levels, lengths, etc.

 <!-- todo consider to add a dedicated container type instead of anonymous resources https://simpy.readthedocs.io/en/latest/topical_guides/resources.html#containers-->